Team

 Research Fellow (Borsista di ricerca)

-Jesse C. Pruitt is research fellow (borsista di ricerca) at L’Orientale University of Naples from May 2023, working on chapters 7–9 of the Civatarumōttaram.
+Jesse Pruitt is a research fellow (borsista di ricerca) at L’Orientale University of Naples from May 2023, working on chapters 7–9 of the Civatarumōttaram.
 He receives a fellowship from the Śivadharma Project.
+He is a doctoral candidate (2018–) at the University of Toronto, Department for the Study of Religion.

 MICHAEL BLUETT